PatrickNiyogitare28/musik-net-challenge/README.md

 ### TypeScript

-Vite provides custom module resolvers.
+React Vite provides custom module resolvers.
 This means you can use absolute imports with custom namespaces by default for the following modules:

 You can define a new alias resolver in `vite.config.json` & `config-overrides.js`